Universal transition of spectral fluctuation in particle-hole symmetric system: Diffusion of matrix elements: Ensemble complexity parameter

 \section{Diffusion of matrix elements: Ensemble complexity parameter}

 Considering our system (Eq.~\ref{5}) evolves in the block matrix space by a continuous variation of multiple parameters ($h_{kl}$ and $b_{kl}$ in our case), preserving the global symmetries in a suitable basis, we can use previously studied idea of the diffusion of the density depending on the multiple parameters via a single averaged logarithmic function $ Y $ referred to as the ensemble complexity parameter \cite{mondal2020spectral, shukla2005level, shukla2000alternative, shukla2005random}.
-The diffusion equation for the density as function of complexity parameter is written as,
+The diffusion equation connects evolution in parametric space to that in matrix space. $ \mathcal{H} $ and $ \Delta $ themselves being Hermitian, following \cite{shukla2005level}, single parametric diffusion equation of $\rho_{\mathcal{H}}(\mathcal{H})$ and $\rho_{\Delta}(\Delta)$ in matrix space is given by,